edtechr/hexagonsDemo/index.md

 The Natural Language Programming and Computational Thinking (NLPROg-CT) project at the [ONLP lab](https://nlp.biu.ac.il/~rtsarfaty/onlp) strives to explore the mutual interaction between human Computational Thinking and AI/NLP systems in order to contribute to the development of Natural Language Programming as well as advancing human Computational Thinking through Natural Language Programming.

-Our first initiative is the design of the Hexagons [App](https://edtechr.github.io/hexagonsDemo/App) and [Game](https://edtechr.github.io/hexagonsDemo/Game).
-We use this game to collect the Hexagons dataset which focuses on a prominent Computational Thinking skill, namely, <b> abstraction </b>.
-This [dataset](https://edtechr.github.io/hexagonsDemo/dataset) comprises 4176 naturally-occurring visually grounded instructions rich with diverse types and levels of abstractions.
+Our first initiative is the design of the Hexagons [App](/pages/app) and [Game](/pages/game)  [Game](/gamed).
+We use this game to collect the Hexagons dataset which focuses on a prominent Computational Thinking skill, namely, <b> abstraction</b>.
+This [dataset](/dataset) comprises 4176 naturally-occurring visually grounded instructions rich with diverse types and levels of abstractions.

 To showcase how this data may be used for studying abstraction processing in NL, we derive an instruction-to-execution task, where the model needs to ground and execute NL